SeanMcP/talks/the-next-generation-of-front-end-architecture/slides.md

 - Because the entire application was running from a single web page...
   - You needed to recreate a lot browser functionality
   - Which starts fun but quickly becomes a headache
+- Some example technologies for this era were EXAMPLES
 - This was a "Wild West" period for front-end architecture
   - Because when anything was "possible"; anything goes
 - Gave us some really interesting applications